To Footer

 Survey of the Architectural Profession

-In this course, the student will gain an understanding of the language of architecture and develop an appreciation for building design strategies through direct analysis.
-In addition, various career opportunities in architecture and related professions will be explored.
+Provides an understanding of the language of architecture and develops an appreciation for building design strategies through direct analysis.
+Explores various career opportunities in architecture and related professions.
 Lecture: 1 credit (15 contact hours).

 Attributes: Technical